Wills + Estates

 60 percent of Australians do not have a valid Will.
 We can help you to prepare a Will so that your estate will go to the people you want to provide for when you pass away.

 Your last Will and Testament is an important document.
 It contains your instructions on what is to happen with all of your property including real estate and personal property after your death.
 It is also your opportunity to express your wishes on matters that may affect your family should you pass away.
+Don’t leave your will to chance, and trust an experienced estate lawyer such as KLD Legal to assist.

 The preparation of a Will requires the consideration of several key issues, including: